croyleje/lsp-default.nvim/doc/md/api-reference.md

 ### `.new_server({opts})`

-lsp-zero will execute a user provided function to detect the root directory of the project when Neovim assigns the file type for a buffer.
+lsp-default will execute a user provided function to detect the root directory of the project when Neovim assigns the file type for a buffer.
 If the root directory is detected the LSP server will be attached to the file.

 This function does not depend on `lspconfig`, it's a thin wrapper around a Neovim function called [vim.lsp.start()](https://neovim.io/doc/user/lsp.html#vim.lsp.start()).